What are apprenticeships?

 Apprenticeships are a great way for you to develop skills in the workplace.
 The information on this page can help you to understand how apprenticeships work and whether they are right for you.

 - Work towards a recognised qualification

 - Earn a wage and get holiday pay

 If you have any questions about apprenticeships at Rotherham, contact [email protected].

 There are three main options after your apprenticeship:

-Advanced/Higher Apprenticeships – you could advance onto the nexlevel of apprenticeship (Level 3 or 4)
+Advanced/Higher Apprenticeships – you could advance onto the next level of apprenticeship.

 Education – if you have achieved qualifications at Level 3 (Advanced Level) you may be able to move on to a higher education course, for example a foundation degree or an honours degree.
 Some employers may continue to fund your studies right up to this level.